jonnygutierrez/Tatooine/terms.md

 ## IP address:

-it's a numbers set that use for identify an device that can connecting in internet
+it's a numbers set that use for identify an device that can connecting in internet, with this number is posible identify in the internet

 ![ip](https://www.routerfreak.com/wp-content/uploads/2015/08/private-ip-address.png)
 ---